uduvudu/uv-context/README.md

 ## Using it
 We provide four static files:

-* A manually maintained Turtle file for prefixes which are not in RDFa Core Initial Context.
+* A manually maintained Turtle file for prefixes, which are not in RDFa Core Initial Context.
 * A snapshot of the RDFa Initial Context (in Turtle)
 * A N-Tripes serialization containing prefixes and URIs (RDFa Initial Context and ours)
 * A [JSON-LD context](http://www.w3.org/TR/json-ld/#the-context) serialization containing prefixes and URIs (RDFa Initial Context and ours)